GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 Here are more examples of using the `background-position` property using a mix of CSS and keyword values:

-{% Callout ‘definition %}
+{% Aside %}
-TODO: Decide to link to W3C spec or MDN To learn more about the nuances related to positioning backgrounds, check out MDN’s guide on the property](https://developer.mozilla.org/en-US/docs/Web/CSS/background-position)
+To learn more about the nuances related to positioning backgrounds, check out [`background-position` on MDN](https://developer.mozilla.org/docs/Web/CSS/background-position).
-{% endCallout %}
+{% endAside %}
 ## Background Size
 The `background-size` property sets the size of background images; By default background images are sized based on their intrinsic (actual) width, height, and aspect ratio.